AnkitMaheshwariIn/where-to-buy-ai-agent/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This is a private project owned by Ankit Maheshwari.
+All rights reserved.
+Unauthorized use, distribution, or modification is strictly prohibited.